What is a Service?

 How to Define a Service

-A typical service consists of an interface and an implementation marked with MEF attributes:
+A typical service consists of an interface and an implementation:

 To use it, simply request it in a constructor: